Orchiectomy: World Professional Association for Transgender Health (WPATH) criteria

 (iv) the use of hormone therapy for 12 months.Additionally, persons wishing to go through with the procedure are required to obtain referrals from two independent qualified mental health professionals.
 This referral should include "the individual's demographic information, psychosocial assessment results, duration of the therapeutic relationship, type of evaluation and therapy performed, if the criteria for surgery have been met and if informed consent has been obtained from the patient."

 Other medical considerations

 An individual seeking to undergo orchiectomy is evaluated by a healthcare provider to ensure that the procedure is safe.
-Many candidates for orchiectomy are on estrogen therapy before the operation, which increases risk of intraoperative venous thromboembolism (VTE); thus, the provider must take this risk into account and determine whether prophylaxis (prevention) is necessary.
+Many candidates for orchiectomy are taking oral estradiol before the operation, which increases risk of intraoperative venous thromboembolism (VTE); thus, the provider must take this risk into account and determine whether prophylaxis (prevention) is necessary.
 Current smokers, individuals with limited mobility, individuals older than the age of 40, and individuals who have a medical history of thrombolytic disorder are at higher risk of developing VTE.
 For these high-risk populations, the use of sequential compression devices during the operation is recommended to prevent VTE complications.